Social media / May 21, 2024

 #1: It’s social

 Kids can connect beyond their immediate physical worlds of family, school and hobbies.
 They can seek out communities based on shared interests, whether they are music, sports, culture or causes.
 And within those communities, they can establish real friendships with people living in different places with different perspectives and worldviews.
 Social media also provides a great forum to join and participate in support networks.
-For instance, LGBTQ+ youth and kids from different cultural backgrounds can connect with people that share their experiences, access resources and find opportunities to further engage with the communities they belong to online and offline.
+For instance, 2SLGBTQIA+ youth and kids from different cultural backgrounds can connect with people that share their experiences, access resources and find opportunities to further engage with the communities they belong to online and offline.

 #2: It promotes digital literacy